hashicorp/terraform-provider-aws/website/docs/r/iam_account_alias.html.markdown

 ## Import

-The current Account Alias can be imported using the `account_alias`, e.g.
+The current Account Alias can be imported using the `account_alias`, e.g.,

 ```
 $ terraform import aws_iam_account_alias.alias my-account-alias